wdk-docs/jsdoc-docs/docs/_sources/howto/howto-commonjs-modules.rst.txt

        }
    };

-{% endexample %}

 You can also use this pattern if you add properties to ``module.exports`` outside of the object literal:

-{% example “Assignment to module.exports followed by property definition” %}

 .. code-block:: js
+   :caption: Assignment to module.exports followed by property definition

    /**
     * Color mixer.